danielharrell/open-eyes-lect-2017-18/Open.md

 a mode of extension, or medium of motion, but a *form of sensibility*---to borrow Kant's term for it.
-And this explains why the world inside us *appears* outside us, as if we were open to the very world we truly enclose.
+And this explains why the world inside us *appears* outside us, as if we were open to the very world we enclose.

 ---